Skip to content

 • Loch Lomond & The Trossachs National Park has four Camping Management Zones covering specific lochsides, introduced in 2017 to manage peak-summer pressure

-• Permits cost £4.50 per night per tent and are required from 1 March to 30 September inside the zones
+• Permits cost £4.50 per night per tent (2026 rate, up from £4.30) and are required from 1 March to 30 September inside the zones

 • Booking is via lochlomond-trossachs.org — summer weekends book out weeks in advance

 Quick Answer: The Loch Lomond & The Trossachs National Park has four Camping Management Zones covering specific lochside strips — West Loch Lomond, East Loch Lomond, the Trossachs West around Loch Chon, and North Loch Earn.
-Permits are required from 1 March to 30 September and cost £4.50 per tent per night.
+Permits are required from 1 March to 30 September and cost £4.50 per tent per night (2026 rate).
 Book at lochlomond-trossachs.org — summer weekends book out weeks ahead.
 Outside the zones, outside the season, and anywhere else in Scotland, standard Scottish Outdoor Access Code rules apply and wild camping is free.

 What the Camping Management Zones actually are